Rizon1326/Movie-Review-Sentiment-Analysis/README.md

  ## Resume Screening:
   - Navigate to the "Resume Screening" page from the sidebar.
   - Upload your resume and get instant feedback on the predicted job category.
- ##Resume Matching:
+ ## Resume Matching:
   - Navigate to the "Resume Matching" page from the sidebar.
-  -Input the job description and upload resumes to find the best matches for the position.
+  - Input the job description and upload resumes to find the best matches for the position.
 # 👨‍💻 Author
- ### Your Name - @Rizon
+ ### - @Rizon
 # 💡 Fun Fact
 - This app uses cosine similarity to match resumes to a job description.
 Cosine similarity measures the angle between two vectors in a multi-dimensional space, making it perfect for comparing text documents!